 The Virtual School supports and challenges all those involved in the education of looked after and previously looked after children.

 The Virtual School is not a physical environment.
-It works in close collaboration with colleagues from the child’s educational provision to promote positive educational outcomes of Hull’s vulnerable children by-
+It works close with colleagues from the child’s educational provision to promote positive educational outcomes of Hull’s vulnerable children by-

 - improving the educational achievement of looked after and previously looked after children